 On May 22nd Mars came into opposition, the point at which the planet is located directly opposite the Sun in the sky.
-This means that the Sun, Earth and Mars line up, with Earth sitting in between the Sun and the red planet.
+This means that the Sun, Earth, and Mars line up, with Earth sitting in between the Sun and the red planet.

 Opposition also marks the planet’s closest approach to Earth, so that Mars appears bigger and brighter in the sky than usual.
 This event allows astronomers using telescopes in space and on the ground to see more details on the Martian surface.
-For observers using ground-based instruments the opposing planet is visible throughout the night and is also fully illuminated, making it a great opportunity for detailed studies.
+For observers using ground-based instruments, the opposing planet is visible throughout the night and is also fully illuminated, making it a great opportunity for detailed studies.

 Hubble observed Mars using its Wide Field Camera 3 (WFC3).
-The final image shows a sharp, natural-colour view of Mars and reveals several prominent geological features, from smaller mountains and erosion channels to immense canyons and volcanoes.
+The final image shows a sharp, natural-color view of Mars and reveals several prominent geological features, from smaller mountains and erosion channels to immense canyons and volcanoes.

 The orange area in the center of the image is Arabia Terra, a vast upland region.
 The landscape is densely cratered and heavily eroded, indicating that it could be among the oldest features on the planet.